emacs-mirror/emacs/mps/manual/source/reference/index.rst

     :c:func:`mps_arena_spare_commit_limit_set`, and the value of that
     limit can be retrieved with
     :c:func:`mps_arena_spare_commit_limit`.
 This is analogous to the
-    functions for limiting the amount of :term:`committed` memory.
+    functions for limiting the amount of :term:`committed <mapped>` memory.

     .. topics::